firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Thu Jun 11 23:54:22 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun 12 00:27:10 UTC 2015.

 The ipset `feodo` has **105** entries, **105** unique IPs.